 Although it is very business-friendly, the country understandably has its own way of doing things.
 Outsiders will need to understand these things in order to achieve their dreams there.
 This blog will look at one example: setting up a business in Singapore.

-While registering a company in Singapore is generally hassle-free and there is little red tape, it nonetheless pays to be prepared.
+While it is generally hassle-free to register a company in singapore, and there is little red tape, it nonetheless pays to be well-prepared.
 This article will equip you with the basics you need to know to get your business set up smoothly.

 Find a foreign partner